-Most of us procrastinate… Correction: ALL of us procrastinate.
+Most of us procrastinate.
+Correction: ALL of us procrastinate.
 Heck, I even procrastinated writing this article.
+We’ve all been there at some point.
+Here are 5 tips for avoiding procrastination that can help you break out of paralysis and start producing at your peak.

 We’re asking ourselves questions like this all day long.